Azure/terraform-cdk-constructs/API.md

 - *Type:* constructs.Construct

-The scope in which this construct is defined.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="@microsoft/terraform-cdk-constructs.azure_metricalert.MetricAlert.Initializer.parameter.id"></a>

 - *Type:* string

-The ID of this construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="@microsoft/terraform-cdk-constructs.azure_metricalert.MetricAlert.Initializer.parameter.props"></a>

 - *Type:* @microsoft/terraform-cdk-constructs.azure_metricalert.IMetricAlertProps

-The properties required for Metric Alert.

 ---